mtimmerm/dfalex/README.md

 About
 -----

 DFALex is written by Matt Timmermans, and is all new code.
+It's written in Java first, with too much attention paid to performance.

-DFAs are generated from NFAs with a starndard powerset construction, and minimized used a very fast hash-based variant of Hopcroft's algorithm.
+DFAs are generated from NFAs with a starndard powerset construction, and minimized used a fast hash-based variant of Hopcroft's algorithm.